kareman/SwiftShell/README.md

 		print(linenr+1, ":", line)
 	}

-	// Add a newline at the end
+	// Add a newline at the end.
 	print("")
 } catch {
 	exit(error)